Health Insurance for International Students

 No. Major medical insurance coverage has always been mandatory for international students.

-To that end, the cost of the premium has always been calculated into the living expenses amount listed on the Declaration and Certification of Finances (DCF) Form for undergraduates that each international student is required to complete and submit along with adequate financial documentation before the I-20/DS-2019 is issued.
+The cost of the premium has always been calculated into the living expenses amount listed on the Declaration and Certification of Finances (DCF) Form found on the FORMS page under Incoming Students tab.
+Each international student is required to complete and submit along with adequate financial documentation before the I-20/DS-2019 is issued.

-Therefore, you have sworn that you are financially able to pay the University Student Health Plan fee.
+Therefore, you have affirmed that you are financially able to pay The University Student Health Plan fee.

 The plan must be provided by a company licensed to do business in the United States with (a) a U.S. claim payment office, (b) a U.S. telephone number, and (c) plan literature available in English.
 Travel insurance plans and reimbursement programs of any kind do not qualify.

 The plan must exceed the coverage provided by the University Student Health Plan.
 If the waiver is approved, the student must provide proof of payment for the entire year.
 No monthly or installment payment will be permitted.

 Note: Many plans may appear comparable, but there are “internal limits," “exclusions” and “pre-existing illness clauses” that may leave students unprotected.